cjortegon/Basic-Chess/README.md

 ## Welcome

 This is an Open-source code to take as base for any flavor of the classic Chess.
-You can use it for any personal or comercial project.
+You can use it for any personal or commercial project.

 ## Plug and Play

 The project is ready to run in Android, iOS, Desktop and Web.
-To achieve this the project is built in Java usign LibGDX to port the app for all the mentioned platforms.
+To achieve this the project is built in Java using LibGDX to port the app for all the mentioned platforms.

 ## Import and Run